 FRAMEWORK / SECTOR PLAN STATUS Municipal Spatial Development Framework (MSDF) (2024 - 2029).
 Approved by the Municipal Council on 25 March 2024.
-Revised Disaster Management Plan (DMP) and Risk Preparedness Plans (Contingency Approved by Municipal Council in May 2016 and revised in 2019/20.
-Human Settlements Pipeline (HSP) Approved by the Municipal Council in 2021.
+Revised Disaster Management Plan (DMP) and Risk Preparedness Plans (Contingency Plans) Approved by Municipal Council in 2015 and reviewed in May 2016.
+The review of the Municipal Risk Assessment is in process and the Provincial Disaster Management Centre is assisting the Municipality with it.
+Human Settlements Pipeline (HSP) Approved by the Municipal Council in 2018.
+IX Engineers is appointed to review the Human Settlement Pipeline.
 Water Services Development Plan (WSDP) A revised WSDP has been developed and approved for the years 2017 - 2022.
-A Water Service Audit was approved before the end of October 2023 by the Mayoral Committee and submitted to DWS.
-WSDP validity to be extended for one year by Council to allow for the completion of the updated WMP & WSDP that is funded and implemented by DBSA during 2023/2024.
+A Water Service Audit was submitted to Department of Water and Sanitation before October 2024 and approved before the end of November 2024 by the Mayoral Committee.
+WSDP validity was extended for one year by Council to allow for the completion of the updated Water and Sanitation MP & WSDP that is funded and implemented by DBSA.
+Appointment made for PSP to update the relevant plans.
+Integrated Waste Management Plan (IWMP) A 4 th Generation IWMP was approved 30 July 2019 by Council.
+Consultant appointed to update to 5 th Generation IWMP.
+External Audit Reports was completed in May 2023.
+Consultant appointed

-TABLE 60: HIGH LEVEL FRAMEWORKS AND SECTOR PLANS
+TABLE 48: HIGH LEVEL FRAMEWORKS AND SECTOR PLANS